Basil IV (Coptic archbishop of Jerusalem): Consecration

 In 1956, both Metropolitan James II of Jerusalem and Pope Joseph II of Alexandria, died.
 Thus, both the See of Jerusalem, and the See of Alexandria would remain vacant from 1956 to 1959.
 Upon his enthronement on May 10, 1959, Pope Cyril VI of Alexandria made it his top priority to consecrate a bishop for Jerusalem, seeing that three years was a long time for such an important See, held second only to the See of Alexandria in the Coptic tradition, to remain empty.
 After discussing the possible candidates for the position, Pope Cyril VI, and the Holy Synod, came to the final decision of appointing Hegumen Monk Cyril of Saint Anthony, due to his immense qualifications.

 Upon hearing news of this decision, and feeling himself unworthy of the Episcopate, he escaped and hid himself seeking to escape the appointment.
 The Bishops and Metropolitans, however, continued to seek him, and of those who were personally acquainted with him, some wrote to him words of encouragement.
 Eventually he relented and accepted the will of the Pope and Holy Synod.

 On June 7, 1959, he was consecrated as Bail IV, Metropolitan of Jerusalem and Archbishop of all Palestine, Philadelphia of Jordan, and all the Near East, by the hands of Pope Cyril VI and the Bishops and Metropolitans of the Holy Synod.
 He was the first Bishop to be consecrated by the then newly appointed Patriarch, Pope Cyril VI.

 Service

-During his reign, communities of Coptic expatriates began popping up in the newly developing countries of the Arabian Gulf, such as the United Arab Emirates, Qatar, and Kuwait.
+During his reign, communities of Coptic expatriates emerged in the newly developing countries of the Arabian Gulf, such as the United Arab Emirates, Qatar, and Kuwait.
 These communities required a lot of care and attention and there was no church infrastructure to support them within these countries, as Coptic communities had never been present there before that time.
 Thus, he spent much effort during his reign establishing new churches and monasteries to serve these new communities.

 He also constructed the Monastery of the Virgin Mary in Bethlehem, and also revived the service of the Antonine College, and the Saint Demiana College.
 He also put much effort into the restoration of the Coptic possessions in and around Jerusalem, and the Holy Land.